-Factors accounting for the success of clones, organisms, and resistance elements must be investigated to explain the epidemicity of antimicrobial resistant strains.
-Such studies should identify events and factors that account for the persistence and spread of resistant organisms and genetic determinants.
-Selection and transmission between individuals and between human and non-human sources need to be studied.
-The effectiveness and magnitude of the transmission of resistant bacteria and the transfer of genetic elements along the food chain and in the environment, in One Health, need to be documented to be able to identify critical control points of this transfer and transmission.
+Identify factors responsible for the persistence and spread of resistant organisms and resistance elements resistant organisms and genetic determinants.
+Selection and transmission within and between individuals, and between human and non-human sources need to be studied.
+The effectiveness and magnitude of the transmission of resistant bacteria and fungi and the transfer of genetic elements along the food chain and in the environment, in One Health, need to be documented to be able to identify critical control points of this transfer and transmission.
 In addition, the impact of different concentrations and mixtures of antimicrobials, including the impact of different hosts and microbiomes, need to be studied with respect to selection, transfer and transmission of AMR.
-Novel methodological techniques (combining genomic and metagenomic techniques with machine learning, mathematical modelling, network analysis, and big data) can be used to determine the success and abundance of antimicrobial resistant bacterial strains through the development of risk assessment approaches that are based on the genomic repertoire of bacterial pathogens and the ecological constraints that determine their fitness in clinical, community, veterinary and environmental settings.
+Novel methodological techniques (combining genomic and metagenomic techniques with machine learning, mathematical modelling, network analysis, and big data) can be used to determine the success and abundance of antimicrobial resistant bacterial and fungal strains through the development of risk assessment approaches that are based on the genomic repertoire of bacterial and fungal pathogens and the ecological constraints that determine their fitness in clinical, community, veterinary, agricultural and environmental settings.